dottorconti/hido/firmware/JVS_PROTOCOL.md

 ## Troubleshooting

 ### Device Not Detected
-- Check RS485 wiring polarity (swap D and /D if needed)
+- Check RS485 wiring polarity (swap A and B if needed)
-- Verify sense line voltage (should be 2.5V when ready)
+- Verify sense line voltage (should be ~3.3V when ready)
 - Confirm baud rate is 115200 on both sides

 ### Communication Errors